 - 1/2 teaspoon ground white pepper

 - 500 gram cabbage, cored and cut into bite sizes

-- 100 gram snake bean (Indonesian: kacang panjang), cut into 2 inches lengths
+- 100 gram green beans, or snake bean (Indonesian: kacang panjang), cut into 2-inch pieces

 - 1 corn (Indonesian: jagung), cut into 1 inch sections